 Example task 1: To write either a fake or a real headline in the style of a newspaper headline and swap it with other members of the class.
 Who is the best at spotting the fake news?

 Example discussion point 1: Pupils should consider how fame has changed over time.
 How has the media contributed to these changes?

 Example task 1: To analyse the fame experienced by The Beatles in the 1960s compared to the fame experienced by One Direction today.
 What is the same?
 What is different?

 Example discussion point 1: Pupils should be prepared before entry to the 4D cinema to consider how the experience engages them physically, mentally and emotionally – and why this is effective.

 Example task 1: To create a new type of media for the future inspired by the experience in the 4D cinema.

-In addition to English & PSHE, teachers can also support their visit with a variety of other curriculum links though our free downloadable resources in Art & Design, Design Technology, History and Business Studies, providing tasks and activities for before, during and after a trip – you can download the resources here.
+In addition to English & PSHE, teachers can also support their visit with a variety of other curriculum links though our free downloadable resources in Art & Design, Design Technology, History and Business Studies, providing tasks and activities for before, during and after a trip.

 "Our children had an amazing time taking 'selfies' and pictures with all their favourite idols and famous people.
 They especially loved the cinema watching their super heroes in action!"

 Always love to visit the models.
 Some of our students had not been before so were bowled over at the likeness of some of the figures.
 I liked the hologram dance-along, that wasn't there on my last visit.
 More interacting would be welcomed.
 Me and two other teachers in our group even gave the catwalk a go!"